mozilla-conduit/suite/README.md

 1. For Lando, an Auth0 developer account.
 See the [lando-ui README.md](https://github.com/mozilla-conduit/lando-ui/blob/master/README.md) for instructions on how to set that up.
-1. Also for Lando/Transplant, an [AWS S3](https://aws.amazon.com/s3/)
-   bucket, which requires

-  * The bucket name
-  * AWS Access Key
-  * AWS Secret Key

 ### Steps